Tim, Great site! Thank you.

 Merry Christmas and Happy New Year to Everyone.

 Sitting here today, lots of thoughts went through my mind.
 The last 3 years have kept me very busy, found out I really did have minerals, got to meet a lot of very nice people that have helped me along the line, tracked the oil and gas wells on a daily basis, learned how to surf the Corporation Commission very well, and also have tackled the Oklahoma Tax Commission.
-Made several trips to Hayward America, and then watched it all almost fold when just as quickly as it came, the prices are dropping at an all time low.
-Virginia tried to warn me. ha.
+Made several trips to Hayward America, and then watched it all almost fold when just as quickly as it came, the prices are dropping at an all-time low.
+Virginia tried to warn me.
+Ha.

-Deborah, Drilling has not stopped and this is the slow time of the year.
+Deborah, drilling has not stopped and this is the slow time of the year.
 Go to OTC website weekly dockets and view location exceptions and poolings. http://www.occ.state.ok.us/

 Merry Christmas and Happy New Year to you too Virginia.
-You are right, the US shale revolution is here to stay.
-The US is just giving the world a little breather and time to adjust.
+You are right, the U.S. shale revolution is here to stay.
+The U.S. is just giving the world a little breather and time to adjust.
 I’m shopping for oil and gas companies this Christmas!
 LOL

 Martha,

 I think I will wait a little longer before shopping for oil companies.
 I don’t think we have seen the bottom of this yet, but there is money to be made on this in stocks, if not in oil.
-Good lucky.
+Good luck.

 Looks like Devon hasn’t posted their October numbers yet.

 Finally saw some gas figures today on the Oklahoma Tax Commission Pun Search.
 Looks like the gas might actually be a little better than the oil that has shown up on the Oklahoma Corporation Commission.
-Devon is just so slow to release anything…
+Devon is just so slow to release anything.

 Section 27 21N 3W Garfield County Ok.